-Our trip to Bali was an unbelievable experience, and I would recommend this destination in a heartbeat.
+Our trip to Bali was an unbelievable experience, and I would recommend this destination in a heartbeat to anyone who is travel obsessed.
 If you are considering a trip to the Island of the Gods, don’t think twice, book your ticket.
 However, I have to admit that after reading several travel reports and online blogs about Bali, I had my doubts.
 Dirty beaches, annoying touts, herds of wannabe yogis on Eat Pray Love pilgrimages…many travelers seemed disappointed with their Bali experience.
 Perhaps they missed the real Bali.
 Or perhaps they had mismatched expectations.
 Here is my list of things to know before traveling to Bali to enjoy everything the island has to offer.

 1.Don’t come just for the beaches